 For example, if the former practitioner does not have the philosophy of consolidating force in Wing Choon Kungfu and flowing force in Taijiquan, and does not have the skill to convert consolidating force to flowing force, and vice versa, not only he has no advantage in learning the two arts, but training the two arts together may be detrimental to him.

 Similarly, if he does not have the philosophy and the skills to transfer his training of the two arts to enrich his daily life, he will miss these benefits.
 If his colleague in work shouts at him for not picking up the phone when it rings, he would just endure the shouting.
 If he has the philosophy and skills, he may employ the Wing Choon way saying that the colleague can pick up the phone as he hears it ringing, or the Taijiquan way saying he just let him pick up the phone because he suspects his girlfriend is calling him.
 Or he can use the combined Wing Choon-Taijiquan way saying that he better picks up the phone quickly as his girlfriend is calling him.

 Let us now examine an example how he can practice a wide range of arts without over-training.
 Suppose he has practiced the arts, ABCDE.
-He can practice each art everyday in a week, and on the other two days he can practice whichever one of the five arts he likes.
+He can practice each art everyday for five days in a week, and on the other two days he can practice whichever one of the five arts he likes.